 And after last week as a very important data week, this week's reporting volume is indeed a late month lighter flow.
-However, it is as important if not indeed more so on Japanese Trade, BoC Business Outlook, Thursday's global Advance PMIs and ECB rate decision and press conference followed by US Durable Goods Orders into Friday's German IFO Surveys.
+However, it is as important if not indeed more so on (in order of appearance) Japanese Trade, BoC Business Outlook, Thursday's global Advance PMIs and US Durable Goods Orders into Friday's German IFO Surveys.